 Fighting broke out again when the Viet Cong attacked across the landing strip at the district headquarters.
 This was broken up, but not before the VC had tried to scale the walls of the outpost.
-Enemy forces made sporadic attempts to get back into Loc Ninh, but they were met by American and ARVN patrols that hounded them until they withdrew.
+Enemy forces made sporadic attempts to get back into Loc Ninh, but they were met by American and ARVN patrols that hounded them until they withdrew from the area, losing over 1,000 men killed in the overall action.